booksbyus/zguide/site/content/docs/chapter7.md

 ### Internal Architecture

 To build FileMQ I used a lot of code generation, possibly too much for a tutorial.
-However the code generators are all reusable in other stacks and will be important for our final project in “A Framework for Distributed Computing”.
+However the code generators are all reusable in other stacks and will be important for our final project in [Chapter 8 - A Framework for Distributed Computing](chapter8#moving-pieces).
 They are an evolution of the set we saw earlier:

 * <tt>codec_c.gsl</tt>: generates a message codec for a given protocol.
 * <tt>server_c.gsl</tt>: generates a server class for a protocol and state machine.